isa-nurbek/leet-code-challenges/README.md

+# 🧠 LeetCode & AlgoExpert Solutions Repository

 [![Maintainability](https://api.codeclimate.com/v1/badges/74d1c3aa9471f0d344c2/maintainability)](https://codeclimate.com/github/isa-nurbek/leet-code-challenges/maintainability)

-# LeetCode & AlgoExpert Solutions Repository

-Welcome to my LeetCode and AlgoExpert solutions repository! 🎯 This repository is dedicated to solving algorithmic and coding problems to improve problem-solving skills, prepare for coding interviews, and deepen my understanding of data structures and algorithms.
+Welcome to my **LeetCode** and **AlgoExpert** solutions repository! 🎯 This project is a personal collection of algorithmic problem-solving solutions aimed at strengthening my coding skills, preparing for technical interviews, and deepening my understanding of data structures and algorithms.

+---

 ## 📌 Purpose

-The purpose of this repository is to:
+This repository is designed to:

-- Track my progress in solving problems from **LeetCode** and **AlgoExpert**.
+- 📈 Track my progress solving problems from **LeetCode** and **AlgoExpert**.
-- Share solutions with clear explanations and well-commented code.
+- 💬 Share clean, well-documented solutions with clear explanations.
-- Serve as a resource for preparing for technical interviews.
+- 🧰 Act as a personal reference for technical interview preparation.

+---

-## 🗂️ Structure
+## 🗂️ Repository Structure

-The repository is organized as follows:
-Each topic (e.g., Arrays, Strings, Graphs, etc.) contains subfolders based on difficulty:
+Problems are organized by topic and difficulty:

 ```plaintext
 📂 LeetCode/AlgoExpert